Black-and-yellow broadbill

 Native to Brunei, Indonesia, Malaysia, Myanmar, Singapore, and Thailand, it inhabits evergreen forest, dipterocarp forest, swamp forest, heath forest, and forest edge, along with secondary forest and plantations that contain large trees.
 Mainly inhabiting lowlands, the species is found up to elevations of 1220 m.
 The black-and-yellow broadbill is mainly insectivorous, but also feeds on molluscs and incidentally takes fruit.

 The black-and-yellow broadbill breeds during the dry season throughout its range, with both sexes helping build a large, untidy, pear-shaped nest out of moss, fungal mycelia, and leaves.
-Eggs are laid in clutches of 2–3, sometimes containing a fourth runt egg, and are incubated by both sexes.
-The species is listed as near-threatened by the IUCN due to a decline in its population caused by habitat loss.
+Eggs are laid in clutches of two or three, sometimes containing a fourth runt egg, and are incubated by both sexes.
+The species is listed as near-threatened by the IUCN because of a decline in its population caused by habitat loss.